If you’re after all the warm and fuzzies that you get from a good romance flick, then we’ve got you covered and then some.

-Here are nine of the best romantic movies to watch on Netflix.
+Here are 13 of the best romantic movies to watch on Netflix.

-Ok we straight up wouldn’t be able to sleep at night if this flick wasn’t top of the list.
+Ok we straight up wouldn’t be able to sleep at night if this flick wasn’t on this list.
 If you’re one of the few people in the world that hasn’t cried a river over this epic flim, let us enlighten you.
 Adapted from Nicholas Spark’s book of the same name, The Notebook tells the story of poor, young lumbermill worker Noah and heiress Allie, who fall in love during one summer in small town America in the 1940s.

 To All The Boys I’ve Loved Before

 This Netflix OG is one of the most binged movies ever and for good reason—Lara Jean Covey and Peter Kavinsky are total relationship goals.
 The plot is a recipe for high school romance gold—when her secret love letters somehow get mailed to each of her five crushes, Lara Jean finds her quiet high school existence turned upside.
 If you want to know what happens in part II of their love affair, check out the sequel, To All the Boys: P.S.
 I Still Love You, here.

 Elle Evans mundane high school experience takes a turn when she volunteers to run the kissing booth at the school carnival… and ends up locking lips with her best mate’s incredibly hot big brother (Jacob Elordi).
 The duo begin a secret love affair but of course, nothing can stay hidden forever.
 Even better?
 You can continue the love story with The Kissing Booth 2.

 La La Land